 - B. If the property is not served by a public sewer, a valid plumbing permit or a completed application for a plumbing permit, including the site evaluation approved by the Plumbing Inspector, shall be submitted whenever the nature of the proposed structure or use would require the installation of a subsurface sewage disposal system. - C. When an excavation contractor will perform an activity that requires or results in more than one (1) cubic yard of soil disturbance, the person responsible for management of erosion and sedimentation control practices at the site must be certified in erosion control practices by the Maine Department of Environmental Protection.
 This person must be present at the site each day earthmoving activity occurs for a duration that is sufficient to ensure that proper erosion and sedimentation control practices are followed.
-This is required until erosion and sedimentation control measures have been installed, which will either stay in place permanently or stay in place until the area is sufficiently covered with vegetation necessary to prevent soil erosion.
+This is required until erosion and sedimentation control practices are followed.
+This is required until erosion and sedimentation control practices are followed.
+This is required until erosion.
 The name and certification number of the person who will oversee the activity causing or resulting in soil disturbance shall be included on the permit application.
 This requirement does not apply to a person or firm engaged in agriculture or timber harvesting if best management practices for erosion and sedimentation control are used; and municipal, state and federal employees engaged in projects associated with that employment. - D. Photographic record required.
 The applicant shall provide the Codes Enforcement Officer with preconstruction photographs of the subject property, and, no later than twenty (20) days after completion of the development, shall provide the Codes Enforcement Officer with postconstruction photographs of the shoreline vegetation and development site.